go-schwab/trader/README.md

 }
 ```

-## roadmap to v1.0.0

-in order to have a fully functional v1.0.0 release, we must implement:

-- [ ] account package functionality, including trading
-- [ ] Strategy option spreads
-- [x] custom structs for every package for easy navigation
-- [x] "pandas dataframe-esque" struct for data package

 ## what can i do with this project?

 like previously mentioned, the goal is for you to use this in a wide variety of capacities. do what you wish with this project, but...